singh-man/books/crackingTheCoding/16_moderate.md

 Unfortunately, this does not offer a quick way to look up an item by its key.
 We could iterate through the linked list and find the item by key.
 But this could get very slow (O(N) for retrieval).

-Each approach does half of the problem (different halves) very well,but neither approach does both parts well.
+Each approach does half of the problem (different halves) very well, but neither approach does both parts well.

 Can we get the best parts of each?
 Yes.
 By using both!